Sertainty/Code_samples/README.md

 # In Progress...

-Code samples organized by language or function
+The Sertainty code samples are organized by languagge as well as function.
+In some cases the functionally focused samples are included in the language folder and supporting files folders.